john-hawkins/john-hawkins.github.io/_pages/cv.md

 Service and leadership
 ======
-* Currently signed in to 43 different slack teams
+* Volunteer teaching in the NSW Schools Primary Ethics program.